 Positives and Negatives

-The average car battery life is influenced by many variables, but even under perfect conditions, it will eventually degrade because of its chemical makeup.
+The average life of a car battery is influenced by many variables, but even under perfect conditions, it will eventually degrade because of its chemical makeup.
 The two biggest culprits responsible for shortening a battery’s lifespan are surrounding temperature and driving habits.

 As they are usually located under the hood with the engine, batteries are already subjected to high levels of heat, but in warm climates during the summer months, the extreme heat can begin to discharge the battery in as little as 48 hours.
 This is because heat works to evaporate liquids inside the battery and causes internal damage that ultimately shortens the lifespan.

-You might have experienced difficulty starting your car in the winter, too — that’s because cold temperatures make it more difficult for the battery to produce the initial burst of energy to get the engine turned over, and the cold thickens engine oil, which doesn’t help either.
-However, this alone does not shorten the battery lifespan the way heat does.
+You might have experienced difficulty starting your car in the winter, too—that’s because cold temperatures make it more difficult for the battery to produce the initial burst of energy to get the engine turned over, and the cold thickens engine oil, which doesn’t help either.
+However, this alone does not shorten the car battery lifespan the way heat does.

 Unfortunately, climate is not a factor you have much control over.
 But the second important variable you do: driving habits.
 Stop and start driving, or driving under 20 minutes on a regular basis, uses the battery’s power without giving the alternator enough time to recharge, thus draining it to very low levels repeatedly and shortening its life expectancy.